Pakhi-v/Data_Structures/README.md

 # DATA STRUCTURES AND ALGORITHMS
-This repository contains all Programs that are based on different topics of Data structures and Algorithm.
+This repository contains all the Programs that are based on different topics of Data structures and Algorithm.